In this article:

 In addition, requesting a fraud alert at any one of the three credit bureaus (Experian, TransUnion or Equifax) automatically places an alert at all three bureaus.
 If you choose to remove a fraud alert before it expires, however, you'll need to do so with each bureau separately.

 If you are at a stage in life where you apply for credit fairly regularly, a fraud alert is a less intrusive option than a credit freeze, but you'll have to renew it if you want to keep its protections in place after its expiration date.

 Locking your credit report is another alternative to freezing your Experian credit report.
 The ability to do so is one of the benefits of the Experian IdentityWorks Premium℠ service.
-The CreditLock included in Experian's service feature lets you block or unblock access to your Experian credit file instantly so you can keep your credit report secured when you're not applying for credit, but give lenders access to it whenever you're ready.
+Experian CreditLock included in Experian's service feature lets you lock or unlock access to your Experian credit file instantly so you can keep your credit report secured when you're not applying for credit, but give lenders access to it whenever you're ready.
 CreditLock also sends you real-time notifications when anyone applies for credit in your name while your credit is locked.

 Locking or unlocking your credit through CreditLock takes effect instantly, and can easily be done via the Experian website or app.

 When you've been victimized by credit fraudsters or identity thieves, a credit freeze can provide peace of mind by helping you to secure your credit information.
 By itself or combined with free Experian credit monitoring that can alert you to suspicious credit activity, a credit freeze is a powerful defense against unauthorized access to your credit.